-1. Purpose.
+- Purpose.
 The intent of this Section is to provide an alternative use for structurally sound, large and primarily older single-family detached dwellings.
-This Section also is intended to allow an increase in the supply of smaller dwelling units and provide for more efficient use of the existing housing stock, while protecting the character of sound, stable residential neighborhoods and preserving the basic character of dwellings that might otherwise become obsolete.

-2. Applicability.
-The provisions established under this Section shall apply to all residential conversions where permitted by the appropriate zoning district.

-3. Standards.
-A single-family detached dwelling, existing on the effective date of this Section, may be converted into and used as a two-family or multi-family dwelling, when authorized as a special exception in accordance with the terms of §1-1908 of this Chapter and the following requirements of this Section:

-A. A site plan for the conversion of said dwelling shall be submitted to the Zoning Hearing Board.
-The applicant also shall submit a copy of the floor plan, indicating all dimensions prior to and following conversion, and copies of any necessary permits from other agencies, as required by law, or documentation that such permits have been applied for.

-B. The resulting dwelling units shall have a minimum floor area of 800 square feet.

-C. Such dwellings shall be subject to the height, width, yard, and other applicable regulations effective in the zoning district where the existing singlefamily structure is located.
-Minimum required lot area for the structure, following conversion, shall be calculated as follows:

-(1) Where the converted dwelling units will be served by individual onsite sewage facilities.

-(a) In the R-1 District, 50% of the product of the minimum lot area for a single-family dwelling times the number of dwelling units (existing and proposed) to be contained in the converted structure.

-(b) In the R-2 District, 75% of the product of the minimum lot area for a single-family dwelling times the number of dwelling units (existing and proposed) to be contained in the converted structure. §1-1417

-(c) In the NLV District, 100% of the product of the minimum lot area for a single-family dwelling times the number of dwelling units (existing and proposed) to be contained in the converted structure.

-(2) Where the converted dwelling units will be served by a community or public sewage system, the minimum lot area shall be 50% of the product of the minimum lot area for a single-family dwelling when served by such a sewage system times the number of dwelling units (existing and proposed) to be contained in the converted structure.

-D. The existing building may be reduced in size during conversion, but shall not be enlarged except for the creation of fire escapes and outside stairways.
-Such additions shall be located at the rear of the building unless clearly impractical.

-E. The off-street parking requirements of this Chapter shall apply.

-F. Regardless of the size of the existing structure, the total number of dwelling units following conversion shall not exceed five.
+This Section also is intended to allow an increase in the supply of smaller dwelling units and provide for more efficient use of the existing housing stock, while protecting the character of sound, stable residential neighborhoods and preserving the basic character of dwellings that might otherwise become obsolete. - 2.
+Applicability.
+The provisions established under this Section shall apply to all residential conversions where permitted by the appropriate zoning district. - 3.
+Standards.
+A single-family detached dwelling, existing on the effective date of this Section, may be converted into and used as a two-family or multi-family dwelling, when authorized as a special exception in accordance with the terms of §1-1908 of this Chapter and the following requirements of this Section: - A. A site plan for the conversion of said dwelling shall be submitted to the Zoning Hearing Board.
+The applicant also shall submit a copy of the floor plan, indicating all dimensions prior to and following conversion, and copies of any necessary permits from other agencies, as required by law, or documentation that such permits have been applied for. - B. The resulting dwelling units shall have a minimum floor area of 800 square feet. - C. Such dwellings shall be subject to the height, width, yard, and other applicable regulations effective in the zoning district where the existing single-family structure is located.
+Minimum required lot area for the structure, following conversion, shall be calculated as follows: - a.
+Where the converted dwelling units will be served by individual onsite sewage facilities. - i.
+In the R-Residential District, 50% of the product of the minimum lot area for a single-family dwelling times the number of dwelling units (existing and proposed) to be contained in the converted structure. - ii.
+In the NLV-New London Village District, 100% of the product of the minimum lot area for a single-family dwelling times the number of dwelling units (existing and proposed) to be contained in the converted structure. - b.
+Where the converted dwelling units will be served by a community or public sewage system, the minimum lot area shall be 50% of the product of the minimum lot area for a single-family dwelling when served by such a sewage system times the number of dwelling units (existing and proposed) to be contained in the converted structure. - D. The existing building may be reduced in size during conversion but shall not be enlarged except for the creation of fire escapes and outside stairways.
+Such additions shall be located at the rear of the building unless clearly impractical. - E. The off-street parking requirements of this Chapter shall apply. - F. Regardless of the size of the existing structure, the total number of dwelling units following conversion shall not exceed five.